rusty2hip292/Lang/README.md

 # Lang
 we need a better name smh

+let's use this document to discuss syntax ideas:

 the syntax needs to be figured out but so far I've started working on a type system with type (typedef), class (will support inheritance, polymorphism, etc), and struct (rn the plan is to be the same as C structs, but we might make it so that its a class but without the overhead needed to implement the more dynamic features of oop)